 Below: A small cluster of staminate flowers with reddish anthers.

 Notes: Veiny Meadow-rue is not listed in any of Eloise Butler's Garden Log notes nor was it listed on Martha Crone's 1951 Garden census, but from the density of plants in the Woodland Garden, it has been there for some time.
 Almost all those plants are staminate.
-Veiny Meadow-rue is native widely scattered parts of Minnesota.
+Veiny Meadow-rue is native to widely scattered parts of Minnesota.
 It has been surveyed in only 18 of the 87 counties.
 It is a northern plant, found in North America North of a line from Oregon east to Minnesota, Pennsylvania and New England, excepting some of the Canadian Maritime Provinces.

 Thalictrum is a large genus with almost 200 species worldwide, with 22 in North America.
 There are 5 species of the genus found in Minnesota, the three mentioned up above plus - T. revolutum, the waxy-leaf meadow-rue (from northern MN and is considered quite rare, if still present), and the fifth species is the Rue Anemone, T. thalictroides.
 Subspecies are not recognized.

-Eloise Butler wrote: "It is not uncommon in Maying parties to hear the explanation, “Oh, what a pretty fern!” as the attention is attracted to the delicate many-branched leaf of the Early Meadow Rue, one of the crowfoot family.
+Eloise Butler wrote (text generally applies to Veiny Meadow Rue also): "It is not uncommon in Maying parties to hear the explanation, “Oh, what a pretty fern!” as the attention is attracted to the delicate many-branched leaf of the Early Meadow Rue, one of the crowfoot family.
 The leaf stalk of the meadow rue is branched four times into three divisions, so that it bears in all eighty-one leaflets.
 The leaf is as pleasing as that of a fern and adds an airy fern-like grace to a bouquet.
 Ferns, by the way, have three characters by which they may be distinguished from other plants - a coiled leaf-bud which unrolls at the base when the leaf expands, displaying a forked venation (a second peculiarity of the fern); and, later, some brown or yellowish dots usually on the under side in which are developed spores.
 Ferns have neither flowers nor seeds, while one individual of the Early Meadow Rue has a spray of tiny pollen-bearing flowers, and another the seed-producing flowers.
 These separated flowers are pollinated by the wind."
 Published May 28, 1911, Sunday Minneapolis Tribune.
 (Full Article) [NOTE: Her statement of the number of leaflets applies to a fully developed leaf.
 Plants will be seen with fewer leaflets.]

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.